pi-hole/docs/docs/guides/dns/knot-resolver-upstream-encryption.md

 - Set `knot-resolver` to listen for incoming queries from localhost only and on a different port.
 - Uncomment to disable IPv6 queries only if no ipv6 connectivity.
-- Cache size for small networks do need to be change.
+- Default cache size is fit for home and small networks.
-- Change the IP and hostname to your desire DNS server oc choice, check the upstream DNS providers in the guides. `knot-resolver` automatically use the system's certificates.
+- Change the IP and hostname to your desire DNS server of choice, check the upstream DNS providers in the guides. `knot-resolver` automatically use the system's certificates.
 - for more advance configuration and information check the check `knot-resolver` documentation.

 `/etc/knot-resolver/kresd.conf`: